HAVE A QUESTION?

 TIRES AND ACCESSORIES

 You would go by the size of the tire you’re purchasing it for.
-Keep in mind that tire chains are made to fit multiple sizes.
-As long as your exact size is listed in the title or the listing description tab, our chains will fit.
-However, if your size is ½” off on any measurement, then our tire chains will not work for that tire.
+Keep in mind that tire chains AND tire tubes are made to fit multiple sizes.
+As long as your exact size is listed in the title or the listing description tab, our product will fit.
+However, if your size is ½” off on any measurement, then our tire chains or tubes will not work for that tire.

-Unfortunately, no, we don’t recommend using our tire chains on anything other than turf tires.
-Ag and Industrial tires have deep grooves that our chains tend to get pressed down into, which means they aren’t really doing much at that point.
-We recommend looking for net or diamond style chains.
+Unfortunately, no. We don’t recommend using our tire chains on anything other than turf tires.
+Ag and industrial tires have deep grooves that our chains tend to get pressed down into, which means they aren’t really doing much at that point.
+We recommend looking for net or diamond style chains for tires that have chunky treads.

 SNOWPLOW PARTS AND ACCESSORIES